smonitsi/smonitsi.github.io/cmdline_course.md

 ## What is it?

 In fall 2025 I took the course [Command-line tools for linguists](https://studies.helsinki.fi/kurssit/opintojakso/otm-92ee484e-456b-409f-a397-d9d2b6e40a2f/KIK-LG221) in University of Helsinki to learn the basics of command-line tools.
 Because the course was aimed for linguists, one of its main focuses was in text-editing.
-The course was divided into four modules with different learning goals.
+The course was divided into four modules with different learning goals listed below.

 ### Module 1: Introduction to Command Line Environments

-On the first module I learned the very basics of UNIX commands, including
+On the first module I learned the very basics of UNIX commands, including:
 - navigating directories
 - creating and removing files and directories
 - copying and moving files and directories
-- change the read and write permissions for files
+- change the read and write permissions for files by using **chmod**

-Example of the code I wrote for navigating directories
+Example of the code I wrote for navigating directories:
 ```
 mkdir KIK-LG221
 cd KIK-LG221